We’ve said it before, and we’ll continue to say it: “Your people are your biggest asset, but they are also your biggest risk.”

 How to Categorize Websites Effectively

 Tools like ObserveIT’s website categorization module can categorize over 28 billion URLs and domains, including:

 - Search Engines & Portals

 - Instant Messaging

-This module relies on the inCompass solution by NetSTAR that maintains a huge database of URLs and their respective categories.
+The ObserveIT module in particular, relies on the inCompass solution by NetSTAR, which maintains a huge database of URLs and their respective categories.

-Here are the alerts in the Insider Threat Library that leverage website categorization:
+Here are some of the prebuilt alerts in the ObserveIT Insider Threat Library that leverage website categorization:

 For example, here is what the ObserveIT metadata would look like when a user goes to a website like Hulu.com:

 Now is as good a time as any to start learning about how website categorization and insider threat management tools like ObserveIT can help you mitigate risk of an insider threat incident, and ensure that your people maintain their productivity.